willemw12/simpletask-android/app/src/main/assets/index.de.md

 Simpletask (fork)
 =================

-This [app](https://github.com/willemw12/simpletask-android) is a fork of the deprecated [Simpletask](https://github.com/mpcjanssen/simpletask-android).
+This [app](https://github.com/willemw12/simpletask-android) is a fork of the deprecated [Simpletask](https://github.com/mpcjanssen/simpletask-android) app.

 Only the Cloudless version is supported and mainly only core features are supported.